Morse Code Teaching 78 rpm Records.

-The fact that these are almost always records for teaching Morse code is inevitable: however, it takes but little imagination – especially with the surface noise of 78s! – to listen to these often ancient discs as if they were coming off the air.
-The fact that, however `beat-up' the record is, the code is virtually always readable, also forms a fitting tribute to the efficiency and versatility of ‘the code’ as a means of communication in unfavourable circumstances!
-Even if there is a negative signal-to-noise ratio, one can still read the Morse quite easily!
+It takes but little imagination – especially with the surface noise of 78s – to listen to these often ancient discs as if they were coming off the air.
+The fact that, however `beat-up' the record is, the code is virtually always readable, also forms a fitting tribute to the efficiency and versatility of Morse Code as a means of communication in unfavourable circumstances; even if there is a negative signal-to-noise ratio, one can still read the Morse quite easily.

-I only have two discs from the second set of 6 issued by HMV.
+We only have two discs from the second set of 6 issued by HMV.
 They were recorded on the 12th December 1916 (all except one side – that devoted to Distress working' - which was made on the 13th January 1917.)
 The set was issued in April 1917, and deleted in December 1926.
 All other details are similar to the set described above.
 However, one interesting disc – B-789 – is devoted to the Morse sounder.
 This had been of course the 'traditional' method of receiving Morse since what, the 1840s?
 It is fascinating that Samuel Morse's original system was devised for automatic sending and receiving; it had apparently not been envisaged that ‘ordinary human people’ could learn the various Morse symbols in their heads, and become, as it were, an organic interface!
 Quite soon, though, the skill of doing this was acquired, and the operator would simply listen to a clicking relay connected to the land line, and write down what the message said.
 This was regarded as an amazing thing at the time... and of course immensely simplified much early line telegraphy.
-It has also been regarded as an ‘amazing thing’ by countless hundreds of thousands of service personnel trying to learn Morse code under the eagle-eye of a determined instructor, that they themselves would ever survive the ordeal itself; never mind learn the code!
+It has also been regarded as an ‘amazing thing’ by countless thousands of service personnel trying to learn Morse code under the eagle-eye of a determined instructor, that they themselves would ever survive the ordeal itself; never mind learn the code!
 Nearly all of them did, though.
-Anyhow, you can hear some of this ‘sounder’ record (B-789) by clicking here.
-The label of the adjacent record (B-790) is also reproduced as a matter of interest, because my copy has a 'white quadrant' label, but with the picture in sepia, so it’s an early-ish pressing, and hence represents a fourth label type for these discs.
+Anyhow, you can hear some of this ‘sounder’ record by clicking here.
 Again there must be a booklet for these discs; or perhaps there is one book or booklet for both these HMV sets?
 Who knows?

 'GS GS NY